SpannerProtocol/web-docs/docs/dpo_rule.md

 Before you read on, make sure you have read the [BulletTrain Overview](gt01.md).

-## DPO Basics
-Let's understand DPO through its lifecycle and behaviours
+## DPO Lifecycle and Behaviors

 ##### CREATED
-A DPO is created by a *Manager* with a goal and expiry (e.g. crowfund 1000 BOLTs before block #10000).
-It has 100 equal-value seats for *Members* to take.
-A Member can be an *User Member*, or a *DPO Member* if the Member is a DPO.
+A DPO is created by a **Manager** and has a **Target** objective and expiry (e.g. crowfund 1000 BOLTs before block #10000).
+A target can be to (1) buy an incentive package such as TravelCabin in BulletTrain or (2) chain to another DPO by filling its seats.
+On creation, the Manager specifies a **Default Target** which helps determine the DPO's fundraising objective.
+It has 100 equal-value seats for **Members** to fill.
+A Member can be a **User Member**, or a **DPO Member** (DPO fills seats of another DPO).
-Manager earns Management Fee and Members earn yields rewards.
+Manager earns Management Fee and both Manager and Members earn yield rewards.
 A Manager, User Member and DPO Member can take up to 15, 15, and 30 seats, respectively.

-A DPO has 4 accounts:
+A DPO has 4 accounts to store project tokens:
-  - *Deposit Account* to store the funds *Members* paid for seats.
+  - **Deposit Account** to store the funds Members paid for their seats.
-  - *Yield Account* to store yields and Global Rewards.
+  - **Yield Account** to store yields and Milestone Rewards.
-  - *Bonus Account* to store bonus.
+  - **Bonus Account** to store Bonuses.
-  - *Withdraw Account* to store the funds to be returned to *Members*.
+  - **Withdraw Account** to store the funds to be returned to both Managers and Members.

 ##### ACTIVE
-When all seats were taken.
-DPO is then ready to commit to a target.
+When all seats are filled, a DPO is ready to commit to a target.
+If the Default Target from CREATE is available to be committed, the DPO must commit to it.
+Otherwise, it is free to select another target to commit to.
+The Default Target might not be available because other DPOs could have committed to it first.
-A DPO has a *Default Target*.
-A target can be to (1) buy a TravelCabin or (2) chain to another DPO by taking its seats If the *Default Target* is available, the DPO must commit to it.

-After committing to a target successfully, unused funds will go to the *Withdraw Account*.
-Funds in the *Yield Account*, *Bonus Account* and *Withdraw Account* are allowed be released.
+After committing to a target successfully, unused funds will go to the Withdraw Account.
+Any Member can release the withdraw amount from that account to the DPO but Managers are encouraged and incentivized to do it.
+Released amounts are distributed proportionately to Members by their seats.
+Funds in the Yield Account, Bonus Account and Withdraw Account can be released as soon as amounts are acculumated there.
-Funds of the *Withdraw Account* will go to *Members* by seats.

-##### TERMINATED
+##### FAILED
-When the DPO has failed to fill all seats before Expiry.
-All funds in *Deposit Account* will go to the *Withdraw Account*.
+If the DPO has failed to fill all seats before its expiry, all funds in the Deposit Account will go to the Withdraw Account.
-DPOs directly chaining to this DPO, they can commit to a new target.
-Manager wont be double slashed.
-No other actions are allowed for a TERMINATED DPO except to withdraw.
+DPOs directly chaining to this DPO, can commit to a new target.
+No other actions are allowed for a FAILED DPO except to withdraw.

 [comment]: <> (| ![DPO States]&#40;/img/DPO_States.svg&#41; |)